pub struct InitialQuicConnection<Tx, M>{ /* private fields */ }Expand description

 To turn the initial connection into a fully established one, a QUIC handshake must be performed.
 Users have multiple options to facilitate this:

-spawns a task for the handshake and awaits its completion.
+startis a simple entrypoint which spawns a task to handle the entire lifetime of the QUIC connection.
+The caller can then only communicate with the connection via theirApplicationOverQuic.handshakespawns a task for the handshake and awaits its completion.
 Afterwards, it pauses the connection and allows the caller to resume it later via an opaque struct.
-We spawn a separate task to allow the tokio scheduler free choice in where to run the handshake.handshake_fut
+We spawn a separate task to allow the tokio scheduler free choice in where to run the handshake.handshake_futreturns a future to drive the handshake for maximum flexibility.

 Implementations§